TRUST GOVERNANCE STRUCTURE

 The Trust governance is based on a system of Members, Trustees and Local Academy Councils.
 The Memorandum and Articles of the Trust and the schemes of delegation outline the responsibilities devolved to the Trustees and Local Academy Councils to address and reflect the local and particular priorities of the Academies in the Trust.

-Members have an overarching responsibility for the viability and performance of the Academy Trust through the appointment of some Trustees and receiving of the annual accounts.
+Members have an overarching responsibility for the viability and performance of the Academy Trust through the appointment of some Trustees, receiving of the annual accounts and appointing auditors.
 They have the power to amend the Articles of Association that govern the way the Trust is constituted and managed.
-Currently there are 4 Members of the Trust.
+Currently there are 3 Members of the Trust.

 Trustees are responsible for the strategic direction, broad policy framework and oversight of the Trust and all its academies.
 They take decisions that are in the best interests of the MAT as a whole and are not representative of any one of the constituent academies.
 The Trustees are also Directors of the Academy which is a company limited by guarantee and registered as such at Companies House.
-Currently there are 7 Trustees, one of whom is the Chief Executive Officer, Mrs Lesley Gwinnett.
+Currently there are 8 Trustees.

 Local Academy Councils

-The primary function of the Local Academy Councils (LACs) is to support, mentor and critically appraise the quality of the work of the Academy leadership in meeting the overall aims of the MAT, particularly in ensuring that the students and staff in the MAT are given every opportunity to thrive and achieve their best.
+The primary function of the Local Academy Councils, regardless of the category allocation, is to support and critically appraise the quality of the work of the Academy leadership in meeting the overall aims of the MAT, particularly in ensuring that the students and staff in the MAT are given every opportunity to thrive and achieve their best.

 Local Academy Councils are sub-committees of the Trust Board.
 The Council should support and strengthen the Academy’s leadership and, by working with the CEO and other Executive Leaders, hold them accountable for the performance of students and staff.
 The parent body is represented by the election of two Parent Councillors on each LAC, dependant on the skills identified through audit.
 Staff Councillors are also elected to the LAC.

-Trust Resources Committee – Personnel, Finance and Premises
+Trust Resources and Audit Committee – Personnel, Finance and Premises

 The Trust Resources Committee oversees the effective and efficient deployment and management of resources and staffing across the MAT to ensure: